Red Dress (Sarah Brand song)

 "Red Dress" is a song recorded by American singer-songwriter Sarah Brand.
 The pop song, which was self-released by Brand on July 7, 2021, was written about exclusivity in religion.
 The song's music video went viral and attracted largely negative attention online due to Brand's off-key vocals.
-Critics and commenters surmised that the song was a social experiment after discovering that Brand was a sociology major at University of Oxford.
+Critics and commenters surmised that the song was a social experiment after discovering that Brand was a sociology major at University of Oxford; Brand later said that the vocals being off-key was purposeful to reflect the message of the song.

 Background and composition

 Sarah Brand was born in the Midwest and raised in Los Angeles.
 She attended University of California, Berkeley, where she sang at open mic nights.
 At the time of releasing "Red Dress", Brand was a 22-year-old University of Oxford graduate student pursuing a master's degree in sociology.

 Brand released her debut single, "Fantasy", in June 2021.
 She wrote "Red Dress" one year before releasing it, while she was learning to play guitar.
 "Red Dress" is a pop song about judgmental churchgoers and exclusivity in religion.
 It was written by Brand and used session musicians.
 It features a "half-assed" guitar solo and off-key vocals from Brand, who stated that the song's vocals "don't seem to quite fit" and "make people uncomfortable".
 Critics have also referred to the song as outsider music.
+In November 2021, Brand released a follow-up single, "American Gap Rap", about economic inequality.